-For teenage Conor, the MacKenzie tests were responsible for a barrage of sprinting, jumping and weightlifting on a regular basis.
-The joy of it all…
+For teenage Conor, the MacKenzie tests were responsible for a barrage of sprinting, jumping, and weightlifting on a regular basis.

-The plank then, was growing in popularity.
+The plank, then, was growing in popularity.
 Both personal trainers and the lay public were beginning to use it as we reached the height of the ‘core training’ craze, which I’ll probably cover very cynically in future posts.
-Personal training certs, such as Ace Fitness began to wax lyrical about it and the sit up was becoming replaced by the plank.
+Personal training certifications, such as Ace Fitness (1), began to wax lyrical about it, and the sit-up was being replaced by the plank.
 This didn’t go unnoticed.

-In 2009, the International Association of Fire Fighters dropped a sit up requirement in favour of a plank test at the behest of McGill and others in the field.
-That same year, word came from the US Army that planks may be included within their own entrance criteria to the exclusion on the sit up.
-At the time of writing, this has yet to happen it seems, although please correct me if I’m wrong.
+In 2009, the International Association of Fire Fighters dropped the sit-up requirement in favor of a plank test at the behest of McGill and others in the field.
+That same year, word came from the US Army that planks may be included within their own entrance criteria for the sit-up.
+At the time of writing, this has yet to happen, it seems, although please correct me if I’m wrong.

-That very identifiable institutions were dropping or considering dropping the sit up in favour of the plank was important for the very simple reason that it was reported widely.
+That very identifiable institutions were dropping or considering dropping the sit-up in favor of the plank was important for the very simple reason that it was reported widely.
 The plank thus grew in the public imagination.

-According to the International Sports Science Association, planks are one of the most effective abdominal exercises one can do.
-The protect the spine, engage the abdominals and are easy to teach.
-Furthermore the crossover from the exercise to other fields is seen as greater.
+According to the International Sports Science Association, planks are one of the most effective abdominal exercises one can do (2).
+They protect the spine, engage the abdominals, and are easy to teach.
+Furthermore, the crossover from the exercise to other fields is seen as greater.

 For those of you interested in different variations of the plank, I’d like to direct you here.

-Anecdotally I think that of course the plank exercise has its place, especially for beginners or those overcoming injury.
-From personal experience however, I’m a little more skeptical.
-I spent easily five years devoting time to every plank variation you can imagine and it was not until I readdressed my form on the big lifts like squats and deadlifts that I began to truly stabilise my lower back (and by readdressing my form, I am referring to bracing correctly).
+Anecdotally, I have found that, of course, the plank exercise has its place, especially for beginners or those overcoming injuries (3).
+From my personal experience, however, I’m a little more skeptical.
+I spent easily five years devoting time to every plank variation you can imagine, and it was not until I readdressed my form on big lifts like squats and deadlifts that I began to truly stabilize my lower back (and by readdressing my form, I am referring to bracing correctly).

-I combined squats and deadlifts with other larger movements for the posterior chain alongside strict abdominal work.
-This has improved my strength far more than planks every did.
-At the end of the day, or workout I suppose, it comes down to what are your goals and how useful the exercise is.
+I combined squats and deadlifts with other larger movements for the posterior chain, along with strict abdominal work.
+This has improved my strength far more than planks ever did.
+At the end of the day, or workout, I suppose, it comes down to what your goals are and how useful the exercise is.
 I would be interested in learning how many of our readers incorporate the plank on a regular basis and how beneficial they find it.